It Wasn't God Who Made Honky Tonk Angels

-"It Wasn't God Who Made Honky Tonk Angels" is a 1952 country song written by J. D. "Jay" Miller, and originally recorded by Kitty Wells.
-It was an answer song to the Hank Thompson hit "The Wild Side of Life."
+"It Wasn't God Who Made Honky Tonk Angels" is a 1952 country song written by J. D. "Jay" Miller, and recorded by Kitty Wells.
+It was an answer song to the Hank Thompson hit "The Wild Side of Life".
+First performed by Al Montgomery as "Did God Make Honky Tonk Angels" on the Feature label which was owned by songwriter J.D.
+Miller.

 The song — which blamed unfaithful men for creating unfaithful women — became the first No. 1 Billboard country hit for a solo woman artist.
-In addition to helping establish Wells as country music's first major woman star, "It Wasn't God..." paved the way for other women artists, particularly Dolly Parton, Patsy Cline, Loretta Lynn, and Tammy Wynette, and songs where women call out unfaithful men.
+In addition to helping establish Wells as country music's first major woman star, "It Wasn't God..." paved the way for other women artists, particularly Dolly Parton, Patsy Cline, Loretta Lynn, Tammy Wynette and Jean Stafford (Australia), and songs where women call out unfaithful men.

+In 1998, the 1952 recording of the song by Wells on the Decca label was inducted into the Grammy Hall of Fame.

 It was preserved by the National Recording Registry in 2007.

 Song history

 In the late 1940s, Wells had recorded on RCA Victor, but had little success there.
-By 1952, she was recording on Decca Records, and recorded "It Wasn't God Who Made Honky Tonk Angels" at her first recording session.
+By 1952, she was recording on Decca Records, and recorded "It Wasn't God Who Made Honky Tonk Angels" at her first recording session at Castle Studios in Nashville, Tennessee.

 In The Wild Side of Life, Thompson expresses regret his bride-to-be has left him for another man whom she met in a roadhouse, stating, "I didn't know that God made honky tonk angels."
 That song and its appeal to people who "thought the world was going to hell and that faithless women deserved a good deal of the blame...just begged for an answer from a woman".

 The rebuttal song, as it turned out, was written by Jay Miller, although it was Wells who made it a hit.
 In "It Wasn't God..." – which follows the same melody, but more uptempo – she cites the original song and counters that, for every woman who had been led astray, it was a man who led her there (often through his own infidelity).
 She also expresses frustration about how women are always made scapegoats for the man's faults in a given relationship.